microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraGroup.md

 UPDISPLAY   fc446647-e8ff-47f1-a489-cf31694c0d35 Remoteliving Upd1        {Unified}
 ```

+This example demonstrates how to retrieve group by ObjectId from Microsoft Entra ID.
 This command gets information for the group that has the specified ID.

 ### Example 3: Get top five groups

-This example demonstrates how to retrieve top five groups from Microsoft Entra ID.

 ```powershell
 PS C:\>Get-EntraGroup -Top 5